danilo-ambrosio/bookstore/README.md

 <img src="https://github.com/danilo-ambrosio/bookstore/blob/master/assets/postman/01-step-credentials.png" alt="drawing" />

-There's no rule for username and password, so once it's set, a new user can be registered as follows:
+There's no validation rule for username and password, any text is acceptable.
+So once it's set, a new user can be registered as follows:

 <img src="https://github.com/danilo-ambrosio/bookstore/blob/master/assets/postman/02-step-registration.png" alt="drawing" />

-It's not needed to change the payload as Postman will inject `username` and `password` variables.
+Changing the payload is not needed as Postman will inject `username` and `password` variables.
 After signing up, it's required to authenticate as some endpoints requires a logged user.

 <img src="https://github.com/danilo-ambrosio/bookstore/blob/master/assets/postman/03-step-authorization.png" alt="drawing" />

 > The current version of the app actually emulates an authentication process just by getting userId in the header

+Once more,